 A large amount of research is being done to discover how being exposed to a bilingual education benefits individuals as they grow up.

-Evidence from recent research is beginning to show that if you are exposed to a bilingual education and grow up with a high degree of literacy in both languages, you are more likely to develop better cognitive skills that provide advantages for learning and progress in later life.
+Evidence from recent research is beginning to show that if you are exposed to a bilingual education and grow up with a high degree of literacy in both languages, you are more likely to develop better cognitive skills.
+These can provide advantages for learning and progress in later life.
 Although many parents worry about their child ending up with weaker skills in both languages and feeling confused, according to the New York Times, the conflict caused by learning two languages early on is actually a good thing:

 “This interference, researchers are finding out, isn’t so much a handicap as a blessing in disguise.
 It forces the brain to resolve internal conflict, giving the mind a workout that strengthens its cognitive muscles.”